-(B) the results of the comprehensive assessment carried

-out under section 649;
+(B) the results of the comprehensive assessment carried out under section 649;

-(C) a review of the inventory described in section 651(a); and

-(D) an assessment of resource needs to meet preparedness priorities established under section 646(e), including-
+- (C) a review of the inventory described in section 651(a); and - (D) an assessment of resource needs to meet preparedness priorities established under section 646(e), includingpreparedness priorities; and

-(i) an estimate of the amount of Federal, State, local, and tribal expenditures required to attain the preparedness priorities; and preparedness priorities.
+(i) an estimate of the amount of Federal, State, local, and tribal expenditures required to attain the

-(ii) the extent to which the use of Federal assistance during the preceding fiscal year achieved the
+(ii) the extent to which the use of Federal assistance during the preceding fiscal year achieved the preparedness priorities.

-(b) Catastrophic Resource Report.-
+(b) CATASTROPHIC RESOURCE REPORT.-

-(1) IN GENERAL.-The Administrator shall develop and submit to the appropriate committees of Congress annually an estimate of the resources of the Agency and other Federal agencies needed for and devoted specifically to developing the capabilities of Federal, State, local, and tribal governments necessary to respond to a catastrophic incident.

-(2) CONTENTS.-Each estimate under paragraph (1) shall include the resources both necessary for and devoted to-
+- (1) IN GENERAL.-The Administrator shall develop and submit to the appropriate committees of Congress annually an estimate of the resources of the Agency and other Federal agencies needed for and devoted specifically to developing the capabilities of Federal, State, local, and tribal governments necessary to respond to a catastrophic incident. - (2) CONTENTS.-Each estimate under paragraph (1) shall include the resources both necessary for and devoted to-